k98kurz/bookchain/readme.md

 ### Cryptographic audit trail

-Models inherit from `sqloquent.HashedModel`, so all data is hashed into the ID, guaranteeing a unique, deterministic ID for each unique model.
+Models inherit from `sqloquent.HashedModel`, so all data is hashed into the ID, guaranteeing a unique, deterministic ID for each unique record.

 Whenever something is deleted, it will be encoded and inserted into the `deleted_models` table to maintain an audit trail.